Minimum number of credits

 • Do I also have to complete the minimum number of credits when I resume my studies?

-Students of all bachelor's programmes and diploma programmes who start or resume their studies in the winter semester of 2022/2023 or later must obtain the minimum number of credits.
-In these cases, the minimum number of credits must be obtained once within four admitted semesters.
-If you interrupt (again) during these four semesters, the counting of the ECTS and the semesters continues after resumption.
-However, once the minimum number of credits has been obtained, it does not have to be obtaineded again for this degree programme.
+Students of all bachelor's and diploma programmes who begin or resume their studies in the winter semester of 2022/2023 or later must obtain the minimum number of credits.
+The minimum number of credits must be obtained once within four semesters.
+If you interrupt your studies (again) during these four semesters, the ECTS credits and semesters are counted after you resume your studies.
+However, once the minimum number of credits has been obtained, it does not have to be obtained again for this degree programme.

 For example:

-You started your studies in the winter semester 2022/23, studied for 2 semesters and earned 12 ECTS.
-You interrupt the following semester.
-You resume your studies in the summer semester 2024.
-Then you still have 2 semesters to complete the missing 4 ECTS - i.e. until one month after the end of the fourth semester at the latest.
+You started your studies in the winter semester of 2022/23, studied for 2 semesters and obtained 12 ECTS credits.
+You interrupt your studies in the following semester.
+You resume your studies in the summer semester of 2024.
+You still have 2 semesters to obtain the missing 4 ECTS credits - i.e. until one month after the end of the fourth semester at the latest.

-If you interrupt your studies again after that, you do not have to prove that you have obtained a minimum number of credits in this study programme again.
+If you interrupt your studies again after that, you do not have to prove again that you have obtained the minimum number of credits in this study programme again.

-For studies that you started before the winter semester 2022/23 and have not yet interrupted, you do not have to obtain a minimum number of credits.
+For studies that you started before the winter semester of 2022/23 and have not yet interrupted, you do not have to obtain the minimum number of credits.

 • How are ECTS credits counted when I resume my studies?